Connecticut Association of Athletic Directors

 Officers

-A. The President.
-The President shall hold office for no more than two years.
+1. President - The President shall hold office a maximum of two (2) consecutive one year terms.
 He/she shall preside at all meetings of the Board of Directors and the Board of Control and shall perform such duties as are usual to this office.
-The President shall be, ex-officio, a member of all committees, and
+The President shall be ex-officio, a member of all committees, and shall serve as a director on the Board of Directors of the Connecticut Schools Corporation.
+The President shall serve as a consultant on the CIAC Board of Control.

-D. The Treasurer.
-The Treasurer shall be selected for a term of one year.
+5. Treasurer -The Treasurer shall be selected for a term of one year.
 There shall be no limit to the number of terms the Treasurer may serve.
-The Treasurer shall have supervision over the receipt and custody of the corporation’s funds, and shall cause to be kept correct and complete books and records of account including full and accurate accounts of receipts and disbursements in books belonging to the Corporation which shall be subject to annual audit by an outside firm of accountants in accordance with generally accepted accounting and audit procedures; and in general shall perform such duties as the Board of Control may from time to time assign to the Treasurer.
-The Treasurer will cooperate with the Executive Secretary in preparing a financial report for each meeting of the Board of Control and in establishing a yearly budget.
+The Treasurer will be a non-voting member of the Board of Control and shall have supervision over the receipt and custody of the Corporation’s funds, and shall cause to be kept correct and complete books and records of accounting including full and accurate accounts of receipts and disbursements in books belonging to the Corporation which shall be subject to an annual audit by an outside firm of accountants in accordance with generally accepted accounting and audit procedures; and in general shall perform such duties as the Board of Control may from time to time assign to the Treasurer.
+The Treasurer will cooperate with the Executive Director in preparing a financial report for each meeting of the Board of Control and in establishing a yearly budget.

 ARTICLE VII